thomasbratt/watchmaker/README.md

 ## Examples

-See the examples folder.
+See the `examples` folder.

 ## Roadmap

-Note major version increment with each release.
+Note major version increment with each major release.
-API changes will not be backwards compatible between releases.
+API changes will not be backwards compatible between major releases.

 - [ ] v3.x.x